Sarah-Bue/knit-space/README.md

 - Users will be able to delete their accounts.

 #### Search Bar & Filters
-- Users will have the ability to search the contents of the blog in order to find what they are looking for.
+- Users will have the ability to search the contents of the blog to find what they are looking for.
-- Users will be able to apply filters to the blogposts on the home page, their dashboard, and their *My Post* page in order to customize their view based on their needs.
+- Users will be able to apply filters to the blog posts on the home page, their Dashboard, and their *My Post* page to customize their view based on their needs.

 [Back to top ⇧](#knitspace)